-The online project The Academy Stories launched in 2019 as a public conversation on how academies have shaped the South in terms of people, resources, perceptions and community systems.
-The first-person forum grew into The Admissions Project: Race and the Possible in Southern Schools the following year. www.admissionsprojects.com The nonprofit initiative comes at a time when schools across the nation are becoming increasingly resegregated.
+The online project The Academy Stories launched in 2019 as a public conversation on how academies have continued to shape the South in terms of people, resources, perceptions and community systems.
+The first-person forum grew into The Admissions Project: Race and the Possible in Southern Schools the following year. www.admissionsprojects.com The wider project publishes essays on the public school experience as well.

 This is an effort at home-led truth telling.
 I’m an academy alum myself: Pillow Academy, near Greenwood, Mississippi, Class of 1974.
 It’s time to talk about our formation in white academies along with other reckonings underway in southern history.
-Besides as a platform for hard conversation, I hope the site has value as an online archive of first-hand accounts of the segregation academy experience along with public school stories from the three generations following court-ordered school desegregation.
-The project has broadened how history is being told, with four recent books (The Injustice of Place, Southern Beauty, The White Bonus and American Crusade) drawing from Admissions Project first-person accounts as primary documents of history.
+Besides being a platform for hard conversation, I hope the site has value as an online archive of first-hand accounts of the segregation academy experience and public school stories from the three generations following court-ordered school desegregation.
+The project has broadened how history is being told, with a number of academic papers and four recent books (The Injustice of Place, Southern Beauty, The White Bonus and American Crusade) drawing from Admissions Project first-person accounts as primary documents of history.

-If you are interested in supporting this effort to capture primary documents of American history, consider supporting our work through our nonprofit Eyes on Mississippi, managed by the Community Foundation for Mississippi.
+Donations are appreciated to keep the project publishing these primary documents of American history.
+Tax-deductible donations go to our nonprofit Eyes on Mississippi, managed by the Community Foundation for Mississippi.

 Washington Post